kdmaz/pwa-poc/README.md

 To run the client, navigate to the `/client` directory and run the following commands:

 ```
+npm i
-npm i && npm run pwa
+npm run pwa
 ```

 ## Browser

-Navigate to `http://localhost:4200` in an igonito window
+Navigate to `http://localhost:4200` in an igonito window (this is to remove any sort of caching)